suiteplus/nscabinet/README.md

  * `isonline` (boolean) lets you set the uploaded files to be avaliable without login.

+ * `flatten` all files are uploaded to the root path, regardless of their source path.

 ## nscabinet.download( files , [opts] )

 ```javascript